 Lifted from the water shore by steel poles, the small complex only touches the ground with very limited area, making as smaller impact to the natural environment as possible.
 The bodies of the volumes will be assembled by prefabricated, semi-translucent boards, significantly reducing construction time and energy.

-Qingyun Valley Visitor Center by Domain Architects in China won the WA Award Cycle 39.
+Qingyun Valley Visitor Center by Xiaomeng Xu in China won the WA Award Cycle 39.
 Please find below the WA Award poster for this project.

 Downloaded 0 times.